dex-it/dex-common/src/Dex.DistributedCache/README.md

 * Caching the results of HTTP requests.
 * Full support for ETag notation.
-* Implemented on the basis of Redis.
+* Implemented on the basis of IDistributedCache.

 Solved problems:
 * The problem of updating the cache - is that there are many services that want to write or reuse the cache.